Genetic engineering — promise or peril?

 The simplest of these possibilities — good or bad — probably won't mature in the next couple years, but they almost certainly will in ten or so.
 Do we, as the human race, have the ethical foundation, the shared commitment, the common values necessary to manage, contain, and control the profound implications of this incredibly amazing science?
 Will we learn from our history and use such an approach with extreme care?
 Are we ready to add traits to or delete traits from the human germ line — perhaps fundamentally changing the human race?
 Yes, there is much work to be done to improve the science, but even more to provide the global ethical underpinnings for this pivotal new capacity.

-Charles E. Hewett, Ph.D., serves as executive vice president and chief operating officer of The Jackson Laboratory and is a member of the Laboratory's Board of Trustees.
-Hewett also served as a founding board member of the New York Genome Center.
+Charles E. Hewett, Ph.D., previously served as executive vice president and chief operating officer of The Jackson Laboratory.